Andrew travels extensively, contributing articles to newspapers and online sites. Recent trips: Brazil, the Amazon, the Pantanal, Bulgaria.

 - Flash by Charles Duchaussois (1969) From France to Lebanon with drugs and carnage en route.

-- As I Walked Out One Midsummer Morning by Laurie Lee (1969) Delightful journey mostly on foot through Spain in 1934.
+- As I Walked Out One Midsummer Morning by Laurie Lee (1969) Delightful journey mostly on foot from England through Spain in 1934.
 Laurie Lee took only a bag and a violin.

 - The Black Tents of Arabia, Carl Raswan (1935) 22 years on and off amongst the Bedouin tribe.